Your Security Matters

 - If your Bangor Federal debit or credit card gets lost or stolen, contact us immediately to limit your liability.
 For information on how to report it after hours, click here.

 - The best line of defense is you.
 We offer several means by which to monitor your account 24/7 for unauthorized activity.
-Sign up for one of our free account access products including Online Banking and eAlerts, Mobile Banking and In-Touch Banking.
+Sign up for one of our free account access products including Online Banking, eAlerts, Mobile Banking, iTalk Banking, and SMSGuardian.
 If you detect suspicious activity on your account, contact us immediately at 207-947-0374.

 The Federal Trade Commission is a great resource to help you deter, detect and defend against identity theft.
 You can also click here to download an informative Identity Theft brochure.
 Here are some tips for how to avoid becoming a victim of Identity Theft: